gbingol/macroland/README.md

+# A Computing Environment for Engineers
-# An extensible and highly customizable computing environment for engineers.

-Most parts are written in C++ and uses Python for extending and customizing the framework.
+*MacroLand* is an extensible and customizable computing environment designed with engineers in mind.
+It is mostly written in C++ and uses Python for extending and customizing the framework.

 &nbsp;

-The *main frame* is essentially comprised of 3 parts:
+The framework is essentially comprised of 3 parts:
 1. Workbook
-2. Command window
+1. Command window
-3. Apps
+1. Apps

 ## Workbook
-Among the several function of workbook, most notable ones are:
+Among the several functions of the workbook, most notable ones are:
+1. Saving and loading data (.sproj file format)
-1. Saving, loading and manipulating data,
+1. Formatting and manipulating the data,
-2. Creating a Python variable from a selection,
+1. Creating a Python variable from a selection,
+1. Exporting/importing data from CSV or text files.

 ![workbook](workbook.png)